 Our New York FMLA Lawyers Know How to Settle FMLA Cases

-How Can our New York FMLA Lawyers Help You?
+How can Our New York FMLA Lawyers Help You?

-How Much Will It Cost Me?
+How Much Will it Cost Me?

 Our standard contingency fee is 33.33% of the amount we recover for you.
 If we win nothing for you, then you owe us nothing.

-How Does the FMLA Work?
+How Does the FMLA Work in New York?

 The Family Medical Leave Act (FMLA) was designed to help employees take reasonable unpaid leave for certain family and medical reasons.

 An illness, childbirth, or care for a sick immediate family member should not result in the loss of a job, and the FMLA protects employees from having to choose between the health and welfare of their family and their livelihood.
 Employees are entitled to up to 12 weeks of unpaid, job-protected leave per year.